 - Proven antimicrobial properties

 Applications of 90/10

-The pleasant pink/silver coloration, coupled with its formability, makes 90/10 aesthetically pleasing and a perfect substitute for many stainless steels in the form of door and cabinet handles, push plates, balustrades, handrails, plaques, counter tops, work surfaces, kick plates, sculptures and decorative metalwork.
-Its resistance to corrosion also makes it suitable for salt water pipes and fittings, marine hardware, heat exchangers, salt water baffles, cooling plants, hot water plants, valve and pump components and flanges, and also for crankshafts, hulls of working boats and propeller sleeves.
+The pleasant pink/silver coloration, coupled with its formability, makes 90/10 aesthetically pleasing and a perfect substitute for many stainless sheets of steel in the form of door and cabinet handles, push plates, balustrades, handrails, plaques, countertops, work surfaces, kick plates, sculptures, and decorative metalwork.
+Its resistance to corrosion also makes it suitable for saltwater pipes and fittings, marine hardware, heat exchangers, saltwater baffles, cooling plants, hot water plants, valve and pump components and flanges, and also for crankshafts, hulls of working boats and propeller sleeves.